CollectiveGood/collective-good-team-a/README.md

 ### Backend Setup

-Open a terminal in the `backend` directory and run `npm install` to install necessary dependencies create a file called `.env` and insert `DATABASE_URL="{database_url}"`, to a postgres database run `npx prisma migrate dev --name init` to generate the prismaClient run `npm start`.
-This will load the backend server and the terminal should say something like "Server is running on port 3000".
-Navigate to `http://localhost:[PORT]` with the specified port number.
+1. Open a terminal in the `backend` directory
+2. Run `npm install` to install necessary dependencies
+3. Create a file called `.env` and insert `DATABASE_URL="{database_url}"` where database_url links to a Postgres database
+4. Run `npx prisma migrate dev --name init` to generate the prisma client
+5. Run `npm start`.
+This will load the backend server and the terminal should say something like "Server is running on port 3000"
+6. Navigate to `http://localhost:[PORT]` with the specified port number.

 ### Frontend Setup

-In a separate terminal in the `frontend` directory, run `npm install` to install necessary dependencies, followed by `ng serve` to serve the Angular application.
-Navigate to `http://localhost:4200` to interact with the frontend.
+1. Open a new terminal in the `frontend` directory
+2. Run `npm install` to install necessary dependencies
+3. Run `ng serve` to load the Angular application in a dev server
+4. Navigate to `http://localhost:4200` to interact with the frontend.
 More information can be found [here](/frontend/README.md).